mohammadi-com/GetRemoteJobOffers/README.md

 For Data Structures and Algorithms, I recommend practicing with [LeetCode](https://leetcode.com/).
 If you're looking for a solid book to build your foundation, I highly suggest [Data Structures and Basics of Algorithms by Dr. Ghodsi](https://fatemi.ir/book/%D8%AF%D8%A7%D8%AF%D9%87%E2%80%8C%D8%B3%D8%A7%D8%AE%D8%AA%D8%A7%D8%B1%D9%87%D8%A7-%D9%88-%D9%85%D8%A8%D8%A7%D9%86%DB%8C-%D8%A7%D9%84%DA%AF%D9%88%D8%B1%DB%8C%D8%AA%D9%85%E2%80%8C%D9%87%D8%A7/) for Persians.

 For System Design, I recommend checking out [The System Design Primer](https://github.com/donnemartin/system-design-primer) by Donne Martin, a Tech Lead at Meta.
 This resource covers all the key aspects of system design with plenty of examples.
 Plus, it's available in multiple languages.
 A great tip is to contribute to this repo.
 It’s a great way to enhance your GitHub profile, get involved with the open-source community, and learn more about projects.

+Sometimes, companies ask you to complete a take-home test, like developing a feature or functionality.
+Here are some important points to keep in mind:

+- If there’s a time limit, make sure you finish within it.
+Submitting a perfect solution after the deadline won’t impress companies.
+- Carefully read and understand the requirements, and ensure your solution addresses all of them.
+- Focus on the essential functionalities.
+Avoid creating an overly complex solution.
+- Choose an architecture that’s easy to build on and expand later.
+- Write tests to prove your code works, especially for edge cases.
+- If you don’t provide separate documentation, include plenty of comments and explanations in your code to make it easier to understand.

 ### Cultural Fit Interview